Skip to content

 pub ext fun calloc(count: Int, size: Int) *Void;

-pub ext fun free(ptr: *Void) Void;
+pub ext fun free(pointer: *Void) Void;

 fun main() Int {